jamesrharwood/srqr/items/synthesis_and_interpretation.md

 ---
 id: synthesis-and-interpretation
 title: Synthesis and interpretation
+checklist: Describe the main findings (e.g., interpretations, inferences, and themes); might include development of a theory or model, or integration with prior research or theory.
 ---

+## What to write

 Describe the main analytic findings.^[The nature of these findings and how they are reported will depend on the approach and methodology selected and thus should be in alignment with the approach and methods.]

 In most cases, report a synthesis of the data along with specific quotes, examples, or illustrations derived from the data.